Prospect Heights Real Estate

 Sweet Chick | Popular spot for fried chicken, waffles, and comfort food classics.

-Faun | Italian-American using local ingredients, with a nice dining room and back patio.
+Faun | Italian-American with local ingredients, a good dining room, and a back patio that fills up fast in summer.